antiglory/j-allocator/README.md

 # features
 - first fit and segregated free list heap allocator (has aspects of both);
-- performs linear searches to allocate new chunks or to find existing chunks which have been freed and are ready for use;
+- performs linear searches to allocate new chunks or to find existing chunks;
 - chunks have robust identification from the headers.
 - uses bins as the basis of the algorithm;